Data Connections

 SourceExamples of collected data

-cAdvisorContainer CPU usage, memory usage, network receive bytes, network transmit bytes
+cAdvisor (via vmagent)Container CPU usage, memory usage, network receive bytes, and network transmit bytes

-Upgrade the Agent
+Upgrade the agent

 Refresh the Helm repository and upgrade the release: